TABLEALL

 Ito married 20 years ago, and his wife now helps out as the okami, maitre-d of the inn, offering top-notch hospitality.
 Praised by chefs and gourmands from Kyoto to Tokyo, the quality of the food and service of Hirasansou is first-class.

-“In Hira, you find the true beauty of Japan,” describes Yoshihiro Murata, the 3-star Michelin star chef of Kikunoi.
+“In Hira, you find the true beauty of Japan,” describes Yoshihiro Murata, the 3-star star chef of Kikunoi.
 “When you come to Hirasansou and have their food, there is something that revives the Japanese soul.”
 Also a true wine lover, Ito often visits wineries and tasting events in Burgundy.
 He has an ample wine stock that is expected to be at its best in about ten years.

 “I often end up being really into what I love and become a collector,” he explains.
 He also has a superb collection of tableware.